Flagsmith/flagsmith/docs/docs/advanced-use/permissions.md

 Groups are a convenient way to manage permissions for multiple team members.
 Groups can contain any number of team members.
 You can create groups with the Organisation Settings page.

+Members of a group can be designated as an admin for that group.
+As a group admin, users can manage the membership for that group, but not the permissions the group has on other entities.

 ## Organisations

 Team members can be defined as Organisation Administrators or Users.
 Organisation Administrator is effectively a